t-wy/Wplace-BlueMarble-Userscripts/docs/README.md

     <li>Testing semi-transparency for the Blue Marble Overlay.</li>
     <li>Fixed the non-persistent palette toggle bug.</li>
     <li>Fixed the bug that the count of total blocks to count being 1 or 2 after refresh.</li>
-    <li>Show the number of remaining count of each color and the coordinates of one of the pixels to be filled in the Alliance Leaderboard.</li>
+    <li>Show the filled count of each color.</li>
+    <li>Directly fly to one of the unfilled pixel when clicking on an unfinished color block in the filter.</li>
+    <li>Allow teleporting to the given tile coordinates via the plane button next to the input boxes.</li>
     <li>Show also geographical coordinates besides tile coordinates.</li>
     <li>Optimize the for-loop for faster response.</li>
   </ul>